21-02497/IT2102_SnakeGame/README.md

 **Running**

-Specify the file path for your .py file in this line:
+Specify the file path for the .py file in this line:

 ```python
 def restart(event):